-In general terms, the recommendations of the Unified Code are increasingly followed by listed companies, as the annual corporate governance reports published by the CNMV disclose every year.
+In general terms, the recommendations of the Unified Code are increasingly being followed by listed companies, as shown by the annual corporate governance reports published by the CNMV every year.
 The least-followed recommendations are those relating to the approval and disclosure of directors' remuneration.
-Nevertheless, the SE Act has obliged listed companies to comply with demanding provisions on directors' remuneration, and the proposal to modify the Unified Code, once approved, will establish even more demanding recommendations in this field.
+Nevertheless, the SE Law has obliged listed companies to comply with demanding provisions on directors' remuneration, and the proposal to modify the Unified Code, if approved, will establish even more demanding recommendations in this regard.